Astrometry: The Proper Motion of Barnard's Star

 The small diamonds in the graph show every image individually.
 The large circles show the means for each night.
 The table below gives the standard deviations in arcseconds for each of the nights of observation.
 One image in the June 27/28 group was poorly tracked and gave a clearly outlying value.
 Both groups taken with the 11-inch SCT are tightly grouped.
 The July 24/25 group shows an approximately uniform distribution of position errors about the mean value.
 North is up; east is the the left.
 Each major division on the axes is 0.0001 degrees = 0.36 arcseconds.

 The motion of Barnard's Star to the north and west is clearly visible in the plot.
 The northward motion is almost entirely due to proper motion; the westward motion is due to proper motion plus the shift due to trigonometric parallax.
-This motion should stop and then reverse in the coming months.
+I expected this motion to stop and then reverse in the coming months.

 Two further nights' determination from Alpaca Meadows with the Vixen R200SS telescope extend the proper motion graph below.
 On August 16/17, I took 20 images of 50 seconds exposure eachwith the V filter; on August 24/24, I took another 20 images with 30 seconds exposure each, again, using the V filter.
 The August AIP4Win v2.3.15(beta) has new functions in the Magnitude Measurement Tool that simplify measuring coordinates from a series of images.